 Amyloidosis is a group of diseases in which special proteins (autologous fibrillary proteins) accumulate (aggregate) in the connective tissue outside the cells (extracellularly).
 The proteins form three-dimensional depots of low molecular weight fibrils (amyloid).
 Amylodose suppresses the normal tissue and eventually damages the organ functions.
 Amyloidosis can be divided into more than 30 types depending on the amyloid-forming protein.
 The most common are:

-- Caused by other chronic disease (secondary amyloidosis), please see more below
+- Caused by another, chronic disease (secondary amyloidosis).
+Please see more below

 - Occurs without any other disease (primary amyloidosis), more below

 - Beta-2-microglobulin-related amyloidosis (by prolonged dialysis)

 - Age-related (senile) amyloidosis (often with heart failure)

 - Asymptomatic proteinuria, Nephrotic syndrome or progressive renal failure with little proteinuria